eros404/BandcampSync/README.md

 # BandcampSync

-BandcampSync is a .NET tool that make easier to download your Bandcamp collection on a local device
+BandcampSync is a .NET tool that make easier to download your Bandcamp collection on a local device.

+BandcampSync **is not** developed by Bandcamp or another organisation.
+I (Eros404) am the only maintener of this code.

 Check the [wiki](https://github.com/eros404/BandcampSync/wiki/Getting-Started) to get started.